A Class of Degenerate Mean Field Games, Associated FBSDEs and Master Equations: Introduction

 In this work, we establish both global solvability when $f$ is strongly convex and local solvability of all aforementioned FBSDEs for a general $f$.
 More precisely, the local solvability does not require $f$ to be convex in $x$, and we can assume the coefficients $(b,\sigma)$ to be linear in $(x,v)$ and nonlinearly dependent on $m$.
-This goes beyond the framework of Chassagneux et al. \cite{CJF}, in which $\sigma$ is assumed to be bounded.
 To ensure the global solvability, we require $f$ to be convex in $(x,v)$ and $(b,\sigma)$ to be independent of $m$.
 Nevertheless, we allow $f$ to be non-separable in $v$ and $m$.
-This also goes beyond the framework of \cite{CJF}, where $f$ should be separable and $\sigma$ should be non-degenerate or be a constant.
+This goes beyond the framework of \cite{CJF}.
 We also refer to Bensoussan et al. \cite{AB5,AB9'} for the relation between the convexity assumption and the displacement monotonicity condition and Lasry-Lions monotonicity condition extensively used in the literature \cite{SA1,CP,CDLL,book_mfg,CJF,HZ1}.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:MP}, we give the well-posedness of FBSDEs corresponding to MFG \eqref{intro_1} and Problem \eqref{intro_1'} arising from the maximum principle.
 In Section~\ref{sec:distribution}, we compute the G\^ateaux derivatives with respect to the initial condition $\xi$ of the solution processes of FBSDEs associated to MFG \eqref{intro_1}.
 In Section~\ref{sec:state}, we compute the G\^ateaux derivatives in the initial $(x,\mu)$ of the solution of FBSDEs associated to Problem \eqref{intro_1'}.
 In Section~\ref{sec:V}, we give the regularity of the value functional $V$.
 In Section~\ref{sec:master}, we eventually establish that $V$ is the unique classical solution of the master equation \eqref{intro_5}.
-The statements in Sections~\ref{sec:MP}, \ref{sec:distribution}, \ref{sec:state} and \ref{sec:V} are proved in Appendices~\ref{pf:MP}, \ref{pf:distribution}, \ref{pf:state} and \ref{pf:V}, respectively.
+The statements in Sections~\ref{sec:MP}, \ref{sec:distribution}, \ref{sec:state}, \ref{sec:V} and \ref{sec:master} are proved in Appendices~\ref{pf:MP}, \ref{pf:distribution}, \ref{pf:state}, \ref{pf:V} and \ref{pf_thm1}, respectively.